codeforamerica/form-flow/README.md

 files to a ClamAV server.

-Our team maintains a [ClamAV based service](https://github.com/codeforamerica/clamav-server) that can be deployed alongside of a form flow application.
+Our team maintains a [ClamAV based service](https://github.com/codeforamerica/clamav-server) that can be deployed alongside a form flow application.
 The form flow library can send files to this service to be scanned for viruses.

 To run the ClamAV server you'll need to deploy it, enable virus scanning in your app, and then